Koch County, Unity State

 The eastern half of Koch County belongs to the Nile-Sobat Rivers livelihood zone and western half falls under the Western Flood Plains zone.
 Koch County mainly consists of flat floodplains with a mix of savannah grassland, bushes and forest.
 In western Koch, the soil is mostly black clay, with black cotton soil dominating the eastern region of the county.
 Both types of soil are suitable for cultivating a variety of crops.

-Koch is home to forty-one (41) primary schools and two (2) secondary schools.
-There are currently no Early Childhood Development centres in the county.
+Koch is home to one (1) Early Childhood Development centre, fifty-five (55) primary schools, and five (5) secondary schools.
 Schools have been impacted by successive rounds of conflict and a shortage of teachers given many younger men were afraid of being recruited and fled from Koch to Bentiu PoC or other areas for safety.

-Koch County was reported to have fourteen (14) health facilities including eight (8) functional health facilities, among them five (5) PHCUs and three (3) PHCCs in 2022.
-This means that there were an estimated 0.76 PHCUs per 15,000 people and 1.52 PHCCs per 50,000 people according to the WHO.
-No hospitals were reported to currently be operating in Koch County.
+In December 2024, the WHO reported that Koch County had fourteen (14) health facilities, of which seven (7) were functional.
+These functional facilities included three (3) primary health care units (PHCUs), four (4) primary health care centres (PHCCs), and no (0) hospitals.
+This means there were approximately 0.39 PHCUs per 15,000 people and 1.74 PHCCs per 50,000 people in the county at that time.
 A hospital which was funded by an oil company was shut down in 2012, limiting healthcare services in the county to PHCU and PHCC level services in recent years.

-According to OCHA’s Humanitarian Needs Overview for 2023, Koch County has 80,099 people with humanitarian needs (up from 67,400 in 2021), which is equivalent to approximately 81% of the total projected population of Koch County reported in the HNO.
+According to OCHA’s 2025 Humanitarian Needs Overview, there are an estimated 78,131 people in need in Koch County, which represents approximately 68% of the county’s total population reported by OCHA for 2025.
+For comparison, in 2024, OCHA reported that there were an estimated 68,946 people in need in Koch County, of whom 26,665 were non-displaced people, with the remainder comprising IDPs and returnees.
+According to OCHA’s Humanitarian Needs Overview for 2023, Koch County had 80,099 people with humanitarian needs (up from 67,400 in 2021), which was equivalent to approximately 81% of the total projected population of Koch County reported in the HNO that year.
 In 2021 OCHA identified Koch as one of six counties falling into the catastrophic category of GBV risk based on nationwide FSMNS+ assessment data.

 Payams: Kuachlual (County Headquarters), Boaw, Gany, Jaak, Norbor, Ngony, Pakur